How to Remove Scratches From Car Paint

 Apply three coats of primer with five to ten minutes of drying time between each one.
 Use a special primer for plastic if the scratches are on a plastic panel.

-Step 5: Wet-sand the primer after it dries for 30 minutes.
+Wet-sand the primer after it dries for 30 minutes.
 Use 600-grit wet sandpaper with plain water.

-- Tip: Use a wet sponge to keep the sandpaper wet.
+Use a wet sponge to keep the sandpaper wet.

-Step 6: Wipe down the sanded primer with a clean tack rag after it dries.
+Wipe down the sanded primer with a clean tack rag after it dries.
 Do not wipe it down with solvent.

-Step 7: Replace the masking tape, if it got wet while you were sanding.
+Replace the masking tape, if it got wet while you were sanding.

-Step 8: Apply the base coat.
+Apply the base coat.
 Shake the spray can thoroughly before spraying and between each coat.

-Step 9: Apply the top clear coat 30 minutes after the last color coat.
+Apply the top clear coat 30 minutes after the last color coat.
 Shake the clear coat can vigorously.

 Spray on four to five light coats with at least 10 minutes of dry time between each coat.
 The clear coat should be completely dry when you touch it.

 Touch the clear coat on the masking tape to test, not the panel.
+If you notice any rust spots throughout the repair process, you will have to go through a different process to repair rust spots.

 If you don’t feel comfortable repainting yourself, be sure to compare quotes from auto body repair shops to have a professional paint over your scratches for you.